logo for organic-pet-digest.com

 • Cotton (sterile medical grade preferred).

-First, sterilize all of your tools before and after each cleaning.
+When using dog ear medication or cleaning products, sterilize all of your tools before and after each session.

 Give your dog’s ears a good “once over” to make sure there are no dog ear problems or infections.
 If you see anything that looks out of the ordinary, take your dog to the vet.
 If the only problem is a lot of oil, wax or debris, flush out the ear with almond oil as directed below before proceeding with the standard cleaning.